michael-psenka/bookmarks-toc-gen/README.md

 NOTE: you must have the following for this extension to work:

-1. The "Bookmarks" extension by Alessandro Fragnani
+1. The "Bookmarks" extension by Alessandro Fragnani.
 2. Within the "Bookmarks" extension settings, have "Save Bookmarks in Project" enabled.
 ## Extension Settings